mnruecke/WOTAN/README.md

 - **x** Sets the trigger channel as an output (default)
 - **y** Sets the trigger channel as an input (not advisable since there is at least *10ns* trigger jitter)

+- **V** gives out the Version number of the firmware (ascii format)
+- **S** gives out a unique chip identification number (7 numbers ranging from 0..255 and in ascii format, each separated by a space)

 - **1**-**4** Routes the output of channel 1-4 directly to the ADC internally, so the device can be tested with the PSoC only without exteral hardware.